Bonnie J. Dunbar: STS-71

 Dunbar returned to the Astronaut Office in Houston in December 1993.
 She was approached by David Leestma, a fellow member of the 1980 group of astronauts who was now the Director of Flight Crew Operations, who informed her that he needed someone to go to Russia as a backup for Norman Thagard, who had been designated to become the first US astronaut to fly in space on the Russian Mir space station.
 Finding a volunteer for a grueling year-long training program without any assurance of a flight at the end of it had been difficult.
 No American astronaut had served as a backup since the early days of the Space Shuttle program, and none had flown or even trained for a long-duration mission since Skylab, almost twenty years before.

 Dunbar protested that while she had begun learning Russian, her knowledge of the language was far short of the fluency that would be required.
-After meetings with Carolyn Huntoon and George Abbey, who figured that since she had learned some German for the D-1 misison, she should be able to pick up Russian.
+After meetings with Carolyn Huntoon and George Abbey, who figured that since she had learned some German for the D-1 mission, she should be able to pick up Russian.
 Dunbar reluctantly agreed.
 On February 4, 1994, NASA announced that Thagard and Dunbar had been selected for the prime an backup crews for a three-month flight on Mir in 1995.